gmCrivelli/Day-in-the-Park-WWDC18/README.md

 # Day-in-the-Park-WWDC18

-My submission for the WWDC18 Scholarship!
+My accepted submission for the WWDC18 Scholarship!

 The idea was to create a short, fun Playground Book with a "children's book" feel.